You want smart political talk without the meltdowns?

 Walk us through the beginnings of that.

-Well, that's it's quite a long story.
+Well, it's quite a long story.

-Uh there are some books that have been written about it.
+There are some books that have been written about it.

-Uh so our first three missions failed, actually, of our Falcon One rocket, and uh I we almost ran out of money and just barely made it with the fourth launch.
+And we almost ran out of money and just barely made it with the fourth launch.

 So we just barely made it.

-In fact, we want to take uh anyone who goes to Mars and ultimately build a self-sustaining civilization on Mars.
+In fact, we want to take anyone who goes to Mars and ultimately build a self-sustaining civilization on Mars.

 That is the long-term goal of the company.

-Make life multiplanetary.
+Make life healthy planetary.

 How long do you think that might take SpaceX to be able to accomplish?